raphaelstolt/backtweets-api-client/README.markdown

 Examples
 ------------
-The following examples show some edge cases for using the backtweets API programmaticly.
-For a complete list of filter options take a peek at the [backtweets](http://backtweets.com/api/) API, or the [advanced backtweets search](http://backtweets.com/search).
+The following examples show some edge cases for using the backtweets API programmaticly with the **backtweets-api-client**.
+For a complete list of available filter options take a peek at the [backtweets](http://backtweets.com/api/) API, or the [advanced backtweets search](http://backtweets.com/search).

 #### Usage Example 1:
 --------------